MC-Franco-de-Leon/Insight-Challenge/README.md

 # Insight-Challenge
-In this repository we identify repeated donnors from individual campaign contributions in multiple year following the guidelines of the Insight Challenge
+In this repository we identify repeated donnors from individual campaign contributions in multiple years following the guidelines of the Insight Challenge
 The main code is a Python script (3.6) that requires the following packages

 import os